onecommons/unfurl/README.md

 ## Usage:

-  giterop init [project]
+  unfurl init [project]

-  Creates a new GitErOp project including new git repositories for the specification and the instances.
+  Creates a new Unfurl project including new git repositories for the specification and the instances.
 It will have the following directory structure:

   project/
     spec/ # Git repository containing the specification and related artifacts instances/current/ # Git repository containing manifest.yaml
-    giterop.yaml # local configuration file for the project
+    unfurl.yaml # local configuration file for the project

-  giterop clone [path to project or specific instance repository]
+  unfurl clone [path to project or specific instance repository]

   Clones the project or repository into a new project

-  giterop newinstance [path to project] [manifest-template.yaml]
+  unfurl newinstance [path to project] [manifest-template.yaml]

   Create new instance repo using "manifest-template.yaml" (defaults to the project's spec/manifest-template.yaml)